MiguelSombrero/skill-em-all/documentation/features.md

 ## User can delete account

-User can delete account by going to her/his profile (clicking the link `Profile` from navigation bar) and clicking `Delete account` button.
+User can delete account by going to her/his profile (clicking the link `Me -> Profile` from navigation bar) and clicking `Delete account` button.

 ### Queries